News in Pennsylvania has recently focused largely on adjustments to the new normal after most casinos and horse tracks reopened.

 Online offerings and their stocks are hot

 A 45-minute Motley Fool podcast examined the underlying stocks recently, including companies active in PA.
-The theme of the show was the transition from physical wagering to online in places like Pennsylvania and New Jersey are the main drivers.
+The theme of the show was the transition from physical wagering to online betting, and places like Pennsylvania and New Jersey are the main drivers.

-The companies and stock for GAN, DraftKings, and Flutter Entertainment, the parent company of FanDuel and PokerStars, were discussed.
-Not included but drawing interest are Penn National Gaming stock, PENN, and Golden Nugget‘s plans to roll out GNOC, a strictly online company, and list it on NASDAQ.
+The companies and stock for GAN, DraftKings and Flutter Entertainment, the parent company of FanDuel and PokerStars, were discussed.
+Not included but drawing interest are Penn National Gaming stock, and PENN and Golden Nugget‘s plans to roll out GNOC, a strictly online company, and list it on Nasdaq.

 Back on track, but unsure of footing

-All but one horse track, Erie’s Presque Isle Downs, are again operating now.
+All but one horse track, Erie’s Presque Isle Downs, are again operating.
 But that’s without spectators in the grandstands and with safety precautions in place.

 Reopening the last track is set for July 27, but the barn reopening was pushed back, so who knows?

-The state racing non-restricted fund, the primary account which pays for racing, dropped from $6.002 million to $4.854 million from the end of May 2019 to May 2020.
+The state racing nonrestricted fund, the primary account that pays for racing, dropped from $6.002 million to $4.854 million from the end of May 2019 to May 2020.

 Are OTB sites bad bets?